zeek/spicy/doc/programming/parsing.rst

     common to use it with vectors.)

 ``&until=EXPR``
-    Parses elements until one with the value ``EXPR`` is encountered.
-    ``EXPR`` must be of the same type as the vector's elements.
-Once the specified element is encountered, vector parsing stops *without* including the matching one into the field's vector value.
+    Vector elements are parsed in a loop with ``EXPR`` being evaluated after each parsed-element and before adding the element to the vector.
+If ``EXPR`` is a boolean expression, parsing stops when ``EXPR`` evaluates to true.
+If ``EXPR`` is of the same type as the vector's elements, parsing stops when one is found with a value equal to ``EXPR``.
+In either case, once the condition is satisfied, parsing stops *without* adding the element that was just parsed to the vector.

 ``&until-including=EXPR``
     Similar to ``&until``, but does include the final element ``EXPR``